A Local Teen's Guide to Eating in Atlanta

 The Varsity

-One of Atlanta’s most iconic restaurants, this Atlanta staple is famous for their food and their history as “the world’s largest drive-in.”
-Some of their staples include a chili dog, order of onion rings and a Frosted Orange.
+One of Atlanta’s most iconic restaurants, this Atlanta staple is famous for its food and its history as “the world’s largest drive-in. restaurant.”
+And, yes, there are car hops.
+Some of the staples include a chili dog, order of onion rings and a Frosted Orange (which Georgia Tech students call an FO).

 Grindhouse Killer Burgers